apache/mesos/README.md

-# About Apache Mesos
+# Apache Mesos

 Apache Mesos is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
-It can run Hadoop, MPI, Hypertable, Spark, and other frameworks on a dynamically shared pool of nodes.
+It can run Hadoop, Jenkins, Spark, Aurora, and other frameworks on a dynamically shared pool of nodes.

 Visit us at [mesos.apache.org](http://mesos.apache.org).